Gugulethu-Nyoni/semantq/docs/SemantqCli.md

 semantq install:tailwind
 ```

 This single command handles everything for you, from installing dependencies to configuring files.
-No manual setup is required!
+No manual setup is required.

 At this point you are done installing Tailwind CSS.